Kim Newport Band

 be involved in music through his video production and audio

-returned to Sligo and is Managing Director of Big Bocca
+was Managing Director of Big Bocca Productions, an

-Productions, an international animation production company.
+international animation production company, but recently

 |